gnidan/foodtastechess-docs/requirements/description.rst

 Product Perspective
 -------------------

-Foodtastechess is a web application that is used to play chess.
+**foodtastechess** is a web application that is used to play chess.
 It will allow a user to play simultaneous games of chess against other remote human players.

 Web User Interface